kigster/sym/README.md

 #### 2. Ruby

-Upon including the `Secrets` module, each ruby class will receive it's own method `#key` and `#create_private_key`.
+Upon including the `Secrets` module, each ruby class will receive it's own method `#private_key` and `#create_private_key`.
 The latter will generate a new key each time it's called, the former will either assign a key, or generate and save it in the class instance variable.
 Therefore each class including `Secrets` will use it's own key (unless the key is assigned).

 ```ruby
 require 'secrets'